Outline of a Basic HTML5 Web Page

 With the introduction of some of the new tags or elements in HTML5, there may be some confusion about the proper way to structure the body section of your document.

-*Use of the new tags article, section, header, footer, hgroup, nav and aside is a matter of the taste or the need of the author.
+*Use of the new tags article, section, header, footer, hgroup, nav and aside is an attempt to make content more machine-readable for the disabled but also to make it more accessible to AI.

 The New